jdtrat/shinysurveys/README.md

 Aside from `demo_survey()`, {shinysurveys} exports two functions: `surveyOutput()` and `renderSurvey()`.
 The former goes in the UI portion of a Shiny app, and the latter goes in the server portion.
 To create a survey, you can build a data frame with your questions.
 The following columns are required.

 -   *question*: The question to be asked.
 -   *option*: A possible response to the question.
 In multiple choice questions, for example, this would be the possible answers.
 For questions without discrete answers, such as a numeric input, this would be the default option shown on the input.
+For text inputs, it is the placeholder value.
 -   *input_type*: What type of response is expected?
 Currently supported types include `numeric`, `mc` for multiple choice, `text`, `select`, and `y/n` for yes/no questions.
 -   *input_id*: The id for Shiny inputs.
 -   *dependence*: Does this question (row) depend on another?
 That is, should it only appear if a different question has a specific value?
 This column contains the input_id of whatever question this one depends upon.